rossrco/extreme_weather_events_prediction/README.md

 The first instance of satellite surveilance of hurricanes was in [1966](https://history.nasa.gov/SP-168/section1.htm#:~:text=Since%20February%201965%2C%20meteorological%20satellites,%2C%20hurricane%2C%20and%20typhoon.%22), so we will consider at sea data after this year as reliable.
 However, we will also investigate the full historic records of hurricane landfalls, which we will consider reliable for obvious reasons.

 ### NOAA GHCN Temperature Dataset
+The [Global Historic Climatology Network](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) is a database consisting of meteorological measurements from weather stations around the globe.
+The collective timespan resulting from the union of the measurements from all all the 115 000 stations is 175 years.